 These services are best for those that do their own microfilming or need copies of their microfilmed records.
 Adhering to best archival practice and state law, 16mm and 35mm microfilm is developed using a specialized film processor.
 Master rolls of microfilm can be duplicated on silver-halide polyester or diazo duplicate film.
 These processes provide flexibility to accommodate the needs of the end user.

-State Forms needed for reformatting services being requested.
+State Forms for requesting reformatting services

 SF 56676 – Request for Services (SIML pricing)

 - Needed in order to request reformatting services from SIML

 SF 25186 – Carton Label

 When transferring records to SIML for reformatting services, please label each carton/box according to the records residing within

 Master film may be stored in a climate-controlled vault at the Indiana State Archives at no additional cost.

 You can use the +/- magnifying glass tools above left to zoom in/out for finer or broader date spans.
 You can also click and hold the timeline itself to drag it left or right.
 (Forward or backward in time.)

 Use the large arrows on the left and right side of the photo to scroll through the visual timeline of important historical events!